Boundless Game Rules (SRD)

 Hit Points

-Hit Points are a measure of your character’s ability to avoid life-threatening outcomes.
+Hit Points measure your character’s ability to avoid life-threatening outcomes.

 Slots, Items, and Conditions

-Your character has 10 Slots for tracking the items they carry and the Conditions that hinder them.
-Most items take 1 Slot, small items take none, and bulky ones take 2.
+Your character has 10 Slots.
+Slots track items in your character’s inventory.
+Most items take 1 Slot, small items take none, and large items take 2.

-Conditions are only cleared through actions in the fiction that address them, such as resting, receiving care, or treating the underlying cause.
+Conditions are cleared only by actions in the fiction that address them, such as resting, or treating the underlying cause.
+Some Conditions are lasting and cannot be cleared.

 Advancements